aprilde/VibeCoding-NestList/README.md

 ## About

-Built by April De Zen, Senior Product Manager. [linkedin.com/in/april-de-zen](https://linkedin.com/in/april-de-zen)
+Built by April De Zen, Product [linkedin.com/in/april-de-zen](https://linkedin.com/in/april-de-zen)